yousefelassal/quote-cron/README.md

 > If you lose today, win tomorrow.
 In this never-ending spirit of challenge is the heart of a victor.

 > For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.

+> Simply put, you believer that things or people make you unhappy, but this is not accurate.
+You make yourself unhappy.